Hill tribes of Northeast India: Decline of shifting cultivation

 Shifting cultivation, known as adiabik in Arunachal Pradesh and jhoom in Assam and Tripura, is an ancient method of farming in the tropics and subtropics.

 It is a sustainable way to use forest resources in areas with low human populations.

 However studies in the Philippines, Africa and India have shown that jhooming can only support about 6 people per 1 km2.

 Of the 19 tribal communities in Tripura, all but the Bhutias and Chaimals practice shifting cultivation, and almost 40% are entirely reliant on this form of farming.

 As elsewhere, jhooming involves clearing an area of forest land on a hillside, farming it for a year or so, then letting it regenerate for several years.

 In 1987 the Jhumia population in Tripura totalled 288,390.

 In traditional jhooming, an area with dense bamboo growth or fairly dense secondary growth is chosen and cultivation plots laid out.

 Tracts of virgin climax forest are preserved as sacred groves around the area.

 The land is cleared apart from a few large trees, which are thinned, and the cut vegetation is spread out to dry, protecting the soil during this period.

 It is then burned just before the rains start, and the ash is washed into the soil to provide fertilizer for crops such as cereals, pulses, oil seeds, vegetables and fiber crops.

 The crop is guarded and weeded as it grows, then harvested in a communal effort.

 The land is then left fallow for 20 to 25 years.

 Various measures ensure rapid forest regeneration and recovery of soil fertility.

 The traditional jhoomers also gather wild forest products, hunt, fish and make tools and handicrafts.

 Their culture stresses conservation of the forest on which they depend.

 Between 1901 and 1991 there was explosive growth in the population of Tripura, particularly after 1941, mainly caused by Bengali Hindu migrants fleeing violence.

-The newcomers grabbed land from the traditional farmers, pushing them further into the interior, with little effort to control the situation until 1958.
+The newcomers settled in the lands of the traditional farmers that pushed them further into the interior, with little effort to control the situation until 1958.

 Migration resumed in 1963 due to riots in Eastern Pakistan, and in 1971 during the Bangladesh liberation war.

 The migrants, accustomed to a combination of employment supplemented by settled farming, began to practice jhooming for supplementary income, and by 2000 accounted for over 80% of jhooming in Tripura.

 They used a short fallow cycle of 3–5 years, and failed to follow many of the essential conservation practices of traditional jhooming.

 At the same time, the State Administration created Reserved Forests and Wildlife Protected Areas, and assigned large tracts of primary evergreen forests to forestry and other uses, greatly reducing the land available for jhooming and forcing much shorter fallow cycles.

 Between 1972 and 1985 the jhoomed area in Tripura fell from 1500 to 759 km2.

 By 1981 almost all the jhumia households were dependent on employment for income.

 The community social structure had broken down, and the younger people had become involved in commercial, sometime illegal, exploitation of forest resources.